This is an archived page – view the current state of the Area Plan for the East.

 The Report and Annexes are supplemented by specific site submissions and information and draft site assessments for each site.
 These are ordered by Local Authority Area.
 (Please see specific local authority pages below).

-Due to the large volume of material associated with the site submissions and draft site assessments, these documents are only available to view online (via the above links) or in person subject to making prior arrangement with the Planning Policy Team at the Sea Terminal who can be contacted at email@example.com or on +44 1624 685905 / 686985.
+Due to the large volume of material associated with the site submissions and draft site assessments, these documents are only available to view online (via the above links) or in person subject to making prior arrangement with the Planning Policy Team at the Government Offices who can be contacted at firstname.lastname@example.org or on +44 1624 685905 / 686985.

-The Preliminary Publicity consultation was informed by the responses to the ‘Call for Sites’ which was issued last year.
+The Preliminary Publicity consultation was informed by the responses to the ‘Call for Sites’ which was issued in 2016.
 Although many sites have been identified already, it is not too late to submit additional sites for consideration - please use the form available on the Call for Sites Page.

 As well as the sites submitted to the Call for Sites, the Cabinet Office identified additional sites that should be considered.
 Within the Site Assessment Forms for sites identified by the Cabinet Office, the box 'Has the Site Promoter Commented on the Draft Assessment' has been ticked ‘no’ as in these instances the Site Promoter is taken to be the landowner rather than the Cabinet Office.
 Reasonable efforts will be made as part of the consultation to contact all relevant land owners, however anyone who owns land which is highlighted within the consultation material is encouraged to contact the Cabinet Office.